Trudeau warns of a dangerous third wave as Canada copes with a vaccine 'drought'

 Canada remains quite vulnerable to a third wave as new Covid-19 variants continue to spread and the vaccine rollout remains painfully slow right across the country.

-"We need more vaccines, more vaccines will solve massive issues ..." said Doug Ford, Ontario's premier at a news conference in Toronto Friday.
+"We need more vaccines, more vaccines will solve massive issues ..." said Doug Ford, Ontario's premier, at a news conference in Toronto Friday.

 Like other provinces and territories throughout Canada, Ontario has managed to vaccinate the vast majority of residents and staff in long-term care homes.
 Those residents continue to represent those most vulnerable to Covid-19 in Canada.